 Other alternatives around El Nido are to visit the beautiful beaches of Las Cabanas or Nacpan.

 Also, ask around to see if the locals know someone with a paddle board.
 We found a local guy with a few top quality boards and got to spend the most amazing days exploring hidden unknown beaches and lagoons in El Nido away from the crowds.
 Incredible!

 For more information, check out article on my top 20 things to do in El Nido!

 Nightlife in El Nido

-The nightlife scene in 2017 had grown hugely since I first visited in 2014.
-Back then, there were only a few tiny beach bars to pick from and everyone chilled out on the beach into the evenings.
+The nightlife scene is growing in El Nido.
+Back in 2014, there were only a few tiny beach bars to pick from and everyone chilled out on the beach into the evenings.

 Eating Out in El Nido

-For dinner, I loved Mezzannine by the beach, Bella Vita and Arts Cafe.
-Lots of Italian food around it seems!
+For dinner, I love Mezzannine by the beach, Bella Vita and the well known Arts Cafe.

-Water sanitation is poor.
+Unfortunately, water sanitation is really poor.
 Many areas in El Nido may smell and do not drink the water.
 Be very careful.

-Lastly, they’ve only recently had an ATM installed, but it does run out of money so bring some extra.
+Lastly, El Nido does now have an ATM (it didn’t use to), but it does run out of money quite often, so definitely bring some extra.